Planning your own funeral

 How can I pay for my funeral in advance?

-When planning your own funeral, you should consider how payment will be made.
+When planning your own funeral, one of the primary reasons for doing so for many people is to ensure that their funeral costs are covered.
 There are a number of ways of paying for your funeral in advance, the most common ways include:

-- Savings accounts - you can make preparations to cover the cost of your funeral without taking out funeral insurance or a funeral plan.
+- Savings accounts - you can prepare to cover the cost of your funeral without taking out funeral insurance or a funeral plan.
 You could leave money in a savings account and let your solicitor and next of kin know that the money is intended to cover your funeral expenses.
 However, there is no guarantee that the money you have saved will have grown to cover the cost of a funeral when the time comes.
+It is also important to consider that banks and building societies will usually freeze an individual’s accounts when they are informed of the account holder’s death, although they will usually allow the family to access funds to pay for a funeral if they provide a copy of the death certificate and funeral invoice from the funeral director.

-The overall cost of your funeral will very much depend on the choices you make and whether you’d like something extravagant or something simple.
-Other factors will impact on costs including the time at which you pass away, as funeral costs may rise between now and then.
+In 2019, the average funeral in the UK cost £4,417*, although the overall cost of your funeral will very much depend on the choices you make and whether you’d like something extravagant or something simple.
+Other factors that will impact on funeral costs include the time at which you pass away, as funeral costs may rise between now and then.
+To understand the costs involved in a funeral, you can read more about average funeral costs in the UK here.

 At Simplicity, we give you greater choice and flexibility in the way your loved ones remember your life.
 We don’t want to take away the remembrance that a traditional funeral can offer, but we do believe there is an alternative, less expensive way; a way that does not require expensive elements such as a hearse and limousines or a team of pallbearers.